 As with all function blocks, you can find and insert the Fire Alarm block by searching through the “F5” menu.
-Any Air enabled Smoke Detectors and Temperature Sensors can be integrated with the block by double clicking on the block.
+Any Air enabled Smoke Detectors and Temperature Sensors or Tree Temperature Sensors can be integrated with the block by double clicking on the block.
 After this, simply tick the devices you want to include as sensors for the Fire Alarm.
 If you have already set up a Loxone Music Server within your configuration, Music Server Zones will also appear in this menu, allowing you to tick the zones you want to play the Fire Alarm siren in.

 Of course, other temperature sensors or smoke detectors may also be used.
 Smoke detectors are connected to the input Is and temperature sensors to the input AIt.